 DELISH!

-Plate the cheesy croquettes alongside the beef strips.
+Plate the cheesy croquettes alongside the Beef strips.
 Pour over the wine sauce and serve with the carrot salad.